ParisaHormozzadeh/CollaborativeVRP-instances/README.md

-# Synthetic benchmark instances for multi-carrier vehicle routing problem
+# Genrated instances for carrier collaborative VRP

 This repository contains the synthetic benchmark instances used in the computational experiments of the paper: